VisActor/VTable/docs/assets/faq/en/2-How to specify the width of a column and enable automatic line wrapping in a table component.md

 ## Question Description

-Specify the width of a column in a table, and enable automatic line wrapping based on the width limit, while allowing the height of the cells to be determined by the actual number of content lines.

-How can I achieve this effect on a table component?
+Specify the width of a column in a table, and enable automatic line wrapping based on the width limit, while allowing the height of the cells to be determined by the actual number of content lines.How can I achieve this effect?

 ![](/vtable/faq/2-0.png)

 ## Solution

-In VTable, add the following configuration to the table options.
+Add the following configuration to the table options.

 ```javascript
 heightMode: 'autoHeight', // the height of each row is determined by the content and will expand accordingly.